Djadjang Nurdjaman

-Djadjang Nurdjaman (born 30 October 1964), also known as Djanur, is an Indonesian professional football coach and former player who is currently the technical director at Persib Bandung.
-In his playing days, Djanur spent most of his years playing for Persib Bandung.
-One of the club's stars in the 1980s and 90s, Djadjang helped the club win three Perserikatan titles.
-He would also win two more top-flight titles with the club, the 1994–95 Liga Indonesia Premier Division as assistant coach and the 2014 Indonesia Super League as head coach.
+Djadjang Nurdjaman (born 30 March 1959), also known as Djanur, is an Indonesian professional football coach and former player who is the technical director of Super League club Persib Bandung.

+In his playing days, Djadjang spent most of his years playing for Persib.
+One of the club's stars in the 1980s and 1990s, Djadjang helped the club win three Perserikatan titles.
+As a coach, he would also win two more top-flight titles with the club, the 1994–95 Liga Indonesia Premier Division as assistant coach and the 2014 Indonesia Super League as head coach.

 Playing career

 Early years

 At the age of 17, Djadjang joined Persib Bandung's youth structure.
 There, he would work his way into the senior squad and train with the likes of Henry Kiswanto, Encas Tonif, and Max Timisela.
 Djadjang would also feature recurringly in first-team matches, playing as an attacking midfielder though he tends to play in the right wing.